tgross/devopsdaysmsp2018/content/_index.md

 {{% note %}}
 [10:00]
 consent is the *only* workable guiding model when we're talking about relationships between individual people. ex.
 I consent to being part of your research.
 You consent to engaging in conversation with me.
-When you decide you don't want to be in a relationship you can withdraw consent and I respect that.
+When you decide you don't want to be in a relationship you can withdraw consent and your partner respects that.
 We *hopefully* all understand this by now?
 {{% /note %}}

 ---